kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 ## PolicyServer Custom Resource

 Add a new specification field to the PolicyServer CRD, `spec.namespacedPoliciesCapabilities`.
 Optional.
 Array of strings.
-Contains a list of host capability API calls allowed in the policy-server Deployment.
+Contains a list of host capability API calls allowed in the policy-server Deployment for namespaced policies.
 Gets validated against the known list of host capability calls.

 Its value mimics the format of Dynamic Admission Controller [match rules](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-rules),